Courses

 Concentrations

-UConn Online and Flex MBA students may choose any one of our seven concentrations:
+UConn MBA students may choose any one of our seven concentrations:

 Graduate Certificates

-UConn Online and Flex MBA students can earn a graduate business certificate by choosing the relevant electives to fulfill its requirements.
+All UConn MBA students can earn a graduate business certificate by choosing the relevant electives to fulfill its requirements.

-UConn Flex MBA students may take courses in Hartford, Stamford, CT or online.
-View our current course schedules.
+All UConn MBA students may take courses in Hartford, Stamford, CT or online.
+View our current course schedules below.

 Introduce Yourself